When it comes to deciding where to allocate your hard-earned assets towards retirement, ask yourself these questions:

 With the traditional ways of planning for your retirement (401k, IRA, Pensions to name a few), all of the key factors that affect retirement come into play.
 But what if there was a way to eliminate maybe one or two of those key factors from affecting your retirement?
 Depending on whether you are working with pre-tax or after-tax funds, you can definitely eliminate one or two of those factors.

-The graph above shows the real numbers for the S&P 500 from September 1998 through the closing numbers of December 2015.
-As you can see with the green, blue and red lines, the red line indicates the actual returns of the S&P 500, while the green line represents a Risk Protection product with a 0% Floor and a 15% cap.
+The graph above shows the real numbers for the S&P 500 from September 2000 through the closing numbers of December 2018.
+As you can see with the blue and red lines, the red line indicates the actual returns of the S&P 500, while the blue line represents a Risk Protection product with a 0% Floor and a 12% cap.